saferwall/saferwall/README.md

 :star: **Collaborative** - Built for _security teams_ and _researchers_ to streamline analysis, identification and sharing malware samples.

-:cloud: **Fast & cloud-native** - Scalable and cloud-native by design, deploy in seconds to bare metal or in the cloud.
+:cloud: **Fast & cloud-native** - Scalable and cloud-native by design, deploy in minutes to bare metal or in the cloud.

-:zap: **Save time** - Save time on cumbersome analysis tasks, automate and generate IoC's and reports with **zero friction**.
+:zap: **Save time** - Automate cumbersome analysis tasks, generate IoC's and reports with **zero friction**.

 :package: **Batteries included** - All your favorite tools included, build intelligence feeds for hunting threats or generating signatures.